gnames/gnparser/README.md

 ## Citing

-[Zenodo DOI] can be used to ciet GNparser
+[Zenodo DOI] can be used to cite GNparser

 ## Introduction